ishkining/100_days_of_python/README.md

 ## Day 14-15

 It's so cool that I'm using PyCharm right now, I forget about this IDE that is really amazing to use.
 New coffee machine program with TODOs is really mind blowing

+## Day 16-18

+Now I'd crossed with my lovely thing and it is OOP.
+We had just repeated the basis of making classes and objects and I made a painting for 1 million pounds.